- Fewer than 50% of New York City public schools have librarians.

-- Less than 40% of Chicago Public Schools have librarians; only 32% of the high schools have them, and when the majority of a school’s population is African American, the figure falls to 15%.
+- Fewer than 40% of Chicago Public Schools have librarians; only 32% of the high schools have them, and when the majority of a school’s population is African American, the figure falls to 15%.

-- The worst: Philadelphia’s public schools have 8—that’s not 8%, that’s 8 people.
+- The worst: Philadelphia’s public schools have 8—that’s not 8%, that’s 8 librarians.
 One of the nation’s largest school systems—a district with 220 schools and 134,000 students—has only 8 certified, full-time school librarians.
 The State of Pennsylvania doesn’t require K-12 public schools to have libraries.
 Prisons must have them.
 Barber and cosmetology schools must have them.
 They are compulsory in nursing programs.
 But in public schools they are optional.

 At a time when schools are expected to produce 21st century citizens capable of competing in the global economy, these situations are ignoring one simple fact: more than 50 years of research demonstrates a high correlation between student achievement and having a certified school librarian.
 The School Library Impact Studies show a positive relationship between libraries and student achievement in 21 different states for over two decades, especially between school library programs and students’ reading test scores.
 Here are some specific findings: